equinixmetal-archive/docs-packet-legacy/products/03-servers/03-key-features/09-cpr.md

             "format":"swap",
             "point":"none",
             "create":{
-               "options":\[
+               "options": [
                   "-L",
                   "SWAP"
-               \]
+               ]
             }
          }
       }
-   \]
+   ]
 }
 ```

-### c1.large.arm Partition Requirement
+### Partition Requirement for UEFI servers

-For the c1.large.arm and c2.medium.x86 servers, it requires a FAT32 boot partition for `/boot/efi` - an example of this particular partition would be:
+For the c1.large.arm, c2.large.arm, c2.medium.x86, and c3.medium.x86 servers, you are required to use a FAT32 boot partition for `/boot/efi` - an example of this particular partition would be:

 `format": "vfat", "create":{"options":\[32, "-n", "BIOS"\]}, "point":"/boot/efi`